Warm Inflation in $f(Q)$ gravity: An overview of Warm inflation in gravity

+This effective stress-energy tensor arises purely from the geometric modification and does not require the introduction of additional matter fields.
+The evolution equations for $\rho_Q$ and $p_Q$ emerge naturally from the modified Einstein equations, providing a self-consistent description of the inflationary dynamics.

-Inflation is not a standalone component of the model, rather, it interacts with other fields in any particle physics realization of the inflationary framework.
+Inflation is not a standalone component of the model; rather, it interacts with other fields in any particle physics perception of the inflationary backdrop.
 As a result of these interactions, a tiny percentage of the inflation vacuum energy may be converted into other forms of energy, which could cause the inflation energy to dissipate into different degrees of freedom.
 The two-stage warm inflation mechanism involves dissipation, leading to particle production.
-We can model the contribution of those relativistic particles as radiation when they thermalize quickly enough, (say in less than a Hubble time) in an expanding universe.
-The energy density for radiation can be given by
+We can model the contribution of those relativistic particles as radiation when they thermalize quickly enough, (for example, in less than a Hubble time) in an expanding universe.
+The energy density for radi-ation can be given by

-where $g_{*}$ is the effective number of light degrees of freedom and $T$ is the thermal bath's temperature.
-The inflaton field $\phi$ responsible for inflation can be given by the following equation
+where $g_{*}$ is the effective number of light degrees of freedom, and $T$ is the thermal bath's temperature.
+The in-flaton field $\phi$ responsible for inflation can be given by the following equation:

 $\Gamma$ is the dissipative coefficient, which could be either constant, depend on the scalar field or temperature, or depend on both scalar field $\phi$ and temperature $T$.